Different Types of Machine Learning Algorithms

 • Forecasting stock prices based on past performance and economic indicators.

-• Estimating the relationship between car performance and its engine specifications.
+• Estimating the relationship between car performance and engine specifications.

 • Determining the relationship between the weather and crop yields.